GNNLens: A Visual Analytics Approach for Prediction Error Diagnosis of Graph Neural Networks: GNNLens

 We design the Feature Matrix View to help users further explore the node features (\textbf{R3}), as shown in Fig.~\ref{Fig.feature_matrix_View_design}.
 The Feature Matrix View consists of two components, \ie, a brushable bar chart and a feature matrix.

-\zhihua{}{ We first assume that all the features used in our dataset range from zero to one. } The feature matrix indicates all the node features.
+We first assume that all the features used in our dataset range from zero to one. \mzhihua{}{For categorical features, one-hot encoding can be used to convert them to one-hot vectors, where the value of each element of the vector will be either 0 and 1~\cite{hancock2020survey}.
+Thus, it can satisfy our assumption as well.} The feature matrix indicates all the node features.
 The color encodes the prediction label of that node and the opacity encodes the specific feature value.
 In the brushable bar chart, the bar height encodes the count of any features with a value larger than 0 in the feature matrix.
 Users can brush a range of bars in the brushable bar chart and thus the feature matrix will display the specific range of feature dimensions.
-This makes it really convenient for users to inspect the features of nodes with a high dimensionality and without this design, the scalability of this view is not guaranteed. \zhihua{}{Users can change the sorting methods of feature dimensions.
-It can be sorted based on node ordering or frequency of features. } When users select a subset of nodes in Parallel Sets View and Projection View, it will display the features of selected nodes. \zhihua{}{The hierarchical clustering algorithm and optimal leaf ordering~\cite{DBLP:conf/ismb/Bar-JosephGJ01} will be employed to generate the node ordering.
+This makes it really convenient for users to inspect the features of nodes with a high dimensionality and without this design, the scalability of this view is not guaranteed.
+Users can change the sorting methods of feature dimensions.
+It can be sorted based on \textit{node ordering} or \textit{frequency of features}.
+When users select a subset of nodes in Parallel Sets View and Projection View, it will display the features of selected nodes.
+The hierarchical clustering algorithm and optimal leaf ordering~\cite{DBLP:conf/ismb/Bar-JosephGJ01} will be employed to generate the node ordering.
 After sorting the nodes, the similarity will be calculated between two consecutive nodes.
 If they are very similar, we highlight them by adding a border in the rectangle in the rows of corresponding nodes.
 When a node is selected in the Graph View, it will display the features of that node and the \textit{top-k most similar feature training nodes}.
 The training nodes will be sorted based on feature similarity with that node.
-Sorting based on the frequency of features uses a heuristic to sort feature dimensions.
-This heuristic is that for each dimension of the features, we first count the frequency $|N|$ and then calculate the frequency of support $|SUPP|$, \ie, how many nodes with the same features and prediction label as the first node.
+When sorting feature dimensions based on the \textit{frequency of features}, the following strategy is used.
+For each dimension of the features, we first count the frequency $|N|$ and then calculate the frequency of support $|SUPP|$, \ie, the number of nodes with the same features and model prediction label as the first node.
 We then calculate the support rate of the features $SUPPRATE$ by using formula: $SUPPRATE=|SUPP|/|N|$.
 Therefore, when the support rate is high, it will have a higher ranking.
 When the support rate between two dimensions of a feature is the same, it is sorted based on the frequency of features.
-Then we can figure out what features can be supportive of the predictions for the GNN model.}
+Then we can figure out what features can be supportive of the predictions for the GNN model.